igmk/w-radar/README.md

 - To add new kind of netcdf file, create a function that makes a netcdf file exactly the way you want it to be.
-- Any metadata required for your output file, which is not contained in the lv0 data files, should be given in file outputmeta_<outfiletype\>.m.
+- Any metadata required for your output file, which is not contained in the lv0 data files, should be given in file outputmeta_<outputtype\>.m.